sopra-fs24-group-01/sopra-fs24-plantparent-server/README.md

 - **Java & Spring Boot**: Utilizes Java for backend development, with Spring Boot facilitating rapid application development, including integrated modules like Spring Data JPA and Hibernate for ORM.
 - **Gradle**: Employed for automated building and dependency management.
-- **Google Cloud Platform (GCP)**: Hosted on Google Cloud Platform, utilizing GCP SQL with PostgreSQL for reliable and scalable data persistence.
+- **Google Cloud Platform (GCP)**: Hosted on Google Cloud Platform
+  - **Google App Engine**: Hosting the backend service.
+Spinning up a new session upon request.
+  - **Secret Manager**: Securing API Tokens and only providing them to service users that have the correct access levels.
+  - **Cloud IAM**: Managing the access permissions for all developers as well as service users to the respective services.
+  - **Google Cloud Storage**: Providing a scalable and performant storage solution for plant images.
+  - **Cloud Scheduler**: Providing regularly scheduled jobs that will execute mails to the clients.
+  - **Cloud SQL**: Persistent data storage across different runs of GAE sessions.
 - **MailJet API**: Integrated for sending email notifications, enhancing user interaction and engagement.
 - **SonarCloud**: Used for continuous code quality checks and security scanning to maintain high standards of code health.
 - **GitHub Actions**: Used for continuous integration and deployment, ensuring that every commit is built and tested automatically.
 This setup supports a robust development cycle and maintains high code quality, facilitating consistent and reliable updates to the application.